Marvellous-Codeworks/Homepage/docs/TMS/install-from-source.md

 The TMS welcome page will open to confirm successful installation.

-:::warning[Unsuspend before removing older versions] Before removing any previous version of TMS, unsuspend all tabs — suspended tabs belonging to a removed extension disappear permanently.
+:::warning[Unsuspend before removing older versions] Before removing any previous version of TMS, unsuspend all tabs, suspended tabs belonging to a removed extension disappear permanently.
 :::

-## Option B — Build from source
+## Option B: Build from source

 ### Prerequisites